shar0n-05/aws-cloud-resume-scanner/README.md

 # Cloud-Based Resume Scanner

 # Overview
       Cloud-Based Resume Scanner is a serverless AWS application that automates resume screening by comparing candidate resumes against a target job role and calculating a skill match score.The application allows users to upload resumes through a web interface.
-Resumes are stored in Amazon S3 using secure pre-signed URLs.
-AWS Lambda functions process the uploaded resumes, extract skills, calculate a match score, and store the results in Amazon DynamoDB.
+      Resumes are stored in Amazon S3 using secure pre-signed URLs.AWS Lambda functions process the uploaded resumes, extract skills, calculate a match score, and store the results in Amazon DynamoDB.

 # Features
   Resume upload through web interface